DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 *Setup Program*

-A program that enables the user to set up a program or suite of programs on the computer's hard disc.
+A program that enables the user to set up a program or suite of programs on the computer's hard disk.
 Also known as Install Program or Installation Program.

 *Shockwave Player*